apache/incubator-taverna-site/content/community/releasing.md

 The default for "What is the release version for" is usually good - but check the policy for version numbers below.

     [INFO] Checking dependencies and plugins for snapshots ...
+    What is the release version for "Apache Taverna Language APIs (Scufl2, Databundle)"? (org.apache.taverna.language:taverna-language) 0.15.0-incubating: :
-    What is the release version for "Apache Taverna (incubating) Maven parent"? (org.apache.taverna:taverna-parent) 1-incubating: : 1-incubating
+    What is the release version for "Apache Taverna Baclava support"? (org.apache.taverna.language:taverna-baclava-language) 0.15.0-incubating: :

-For the tag, use the proposed format, but append `-RC1` or equivalent to indicate the release candidate number in the tag.
-(Note: the `RC1` string should *NOT* be part of the version number, only the tag, as the released Maven artifacts would eventually be published as-is).
-This ensures that there is a tag for the particular release candidate that is subject to the *[VOTE]*.

-    What is SCM release tag or label for "Apache Taverna (incubating) Maven parent"? (org.apache.taverna:taverna-parent) taverna-parent-1-incubating: : taverna-parent-1-incubating-RC1
+    What is the release version for "Apache Taverna Scufl 2 UCF Package"? (org.apache.taverna.language:taverna-scufl2-ucfpackage) 0.15.0-incubating: :

-The next development vesion should usually be one patch version higher, or for taverna-maven-parent simply the next number:

-    What is the new development version for "Apache Taverna (incubating) Maven parent"? (org.apache.taverna:taverna-parent) 2-incubating-SNAPSHOT: :
+    What is the release version for "Apache Taverna Scufl 2 API"? (org.apache.taverna.language:taverna-scufl2-api) 0.15.0-incubating: :

-Maven will now transform your poms, create the tag, and push it back to Apache's git repository.

-If anything goes wrong, then you probably need to undo and start again:

-    mvn release:rollback

-### Deploying the release candidate

-If the preparation was successful, then you should now be able to do:

-    mvn release:perform

-This will check out the tag, build it, then deploy the compiled artifacts, and sign the packaged source code.

-Note that this will use `gpg` to sign the artifacts - so you might want to use a *GPG Agent* to avoid repeatedly providing your GPG passphrase.
+You will be asked for each submodule what version they should have - generally their version should be the same as their parent (except to explicitly allow API backward compatibility)

+**Note**: Take care to use the previous version number if preparing a second release candidate, as Maven would then suggest too high version number based on the bumped `-SNAPSHOT` version.

-### Policy for Apache Taverna version numbers
+#### Apache Taverna version numbers

 * Has to end in `-incubating` (while Apache Taverna is incubating)
 * taverna-maven-parent is versioned with just major version, e.g. `4-incubating`